kelson8/fivem-scripts/README.md

 * /car <name> -- Gives you a car with the specified name.
 * /rndcar -- Give you a random car from the list
 * /dv -- Remove your current vehicle
 * /savepv -- Save your current vehicle as a personal vehicle into the database.
-I don't think this make a persistant blip for it.
+I don't think this makes a persistant blip for it.

 #### Not implemented
 * /pv -- Spawn in your vehicle with the id from the database.